 As an example, you could save £2,000 in your Ulster Bank Help to Buy: ISA and up to £18,000 in a 'regular' Ulster Bank cash ISA.

 Are there limits on the bonus I can get with the Help to Buy: ISA?

 Yes - there are minimum and maximum savings amounts to qualify.The minimum savings amount is £1,600 - this would give you a bonus of £400.The maximum savings amount is £12,000 - this would give you a bonus of £3,000

-Your eligible deposits with Ulster Bank Limited are protected up to a total of £75,000 by the Financial Services Compensation Scheme, the UK's deposit guarantee scheme.
-Any deposits you hold above the limit are unlikely to be covered.
+Your eligible deposits with Ulster Bank are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK's deposit protection scheme.